steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 ```

 > ##### Processing Inside the Network
-> Many of the operations that I’m writing in Python, like normalization, casting, etc., are available as operations inside most machine learning libraries.
+> Many of the operations I’m writing in Python, like normalization, casting, etc., are available as operations inside most machine learning libraries.
 You could implement them that way, and they would be more efficient, potentially even running on the GPU.
 However, I found that most of these operations are not supported by CoreML.

 > ##### What about Feature Engineering?
 > Feature engineering is the process of further massaging the input in order to give the neural network a head-start.
-For example, in this case I could feed it not only the `[x, y]` of each point, but also the distance, gap, and slope between each pair.
+For example, in this case I could feed it not only the `[x, y]` of each point, but also the distance, horizontal and vertical gaps, and slope of the line between each pair.
 However, I like to think that my neural network can learn to compute whatever it needs out of the input.
 In fact, I did try feeding a bunch of derived values as input, but that did not seem to help one bit.

 ### The Model